RZzero/Shipping/README.md

 # Shipping

-This an example created for the Final Project of Construcción de Software imparted at INTEC.
+This an example created for the final Project of Construcción de Software imparted at INTEC.